DefiantHuman/HTML-GUI-Python/ReadMe.md

 For latest working version see the "releases" page
 ---

-Download and edit save for file(line 8).
+It currently writes to the index.html file in the downloaded folder.
 Then run main.py.
 Follow on screen instructions.
 Then use editor to make html page.

 Features to come
 ----------